Why a car changes everything in Crete

 Pick the right size.
 A small car like a Fiat Panda, VW Polo or Toyota Aygo is the smart choice for Crete.
 It sips fuel, slips through village lanes and handles mountain switchbacks far more easily than a bulky SUV that you will fight on every hairpin.

 Mind the mountain roads.
-The drives to Balos, the Lasithi Plateau and the south coast involve narrow lanes, steep descents and the odd goat blocking the way.
+The climb up to the Lasithi Plateau is where the brochure stopped matching reality.
+The drives there, to Balos and to the south coast involve narrow lanes, blind hairpins, steep descents and, on our way up, one stubborn goat that owned the road for a good minute.
 Drive in daylight, use low gears downhill, and pull into passing bays to let faster locals through.
-Take it slow and it is genuinely some of Europe’s most rewarding driving.
+We did all three, took it slow, and it turned into the best afternoon of the trip.
+Some of Europe’s most rewarding driving, genuinely.

 Budget for fuel.
-Petrol on Crete runs higher than mainland Europe, and stations get sparse once you climb into the mountains, so fill up before any long inland run.
+I almost learned this the hard way.
+We were nearly at the bottom of the tank starting that Lasithi climb, and the stations thin right out once you leave the coast road, so we filled up first.
+Petrol on Crete runs higher than mainland Europe, so fill up before any long inland run.
 A small car keeps this cost low, which is one more reason to skip the SUV.
+Which brings me to the line on the form I promised you I’d come back to.

 Insurance and excess: where most people overpay

-This is the part that catches travellers out.
+This is the part that catches travellers out, and it nearly caught us.
 Most cheap headline rates include only basic third-party cover and leave you on the hook for a damage and theft excess of 800 to 1,500 euros.
 One scuffed bumper on a tight Cretan lane and that deposit is gone.
+That scratch on our rear bumper?
+It was already there at pickup.
+If I hadn’t photographed it, it could just as easily have become my problem at drop-off.

-You have three ways to cover it.
-The counter staff will push a Super Collision Damage Waiver, which works but is the most expensive option, often 15 to 25 euros a day.
-A standalone excess waiver bought when you book is usually far cheaper and refunds your excess if anything happens.
+You have three ways to cover the excess.
+The counter staff will push a Super Collision Damage Waiver, which works but is the most expensive option, often 15 to 25 euros a day, and that’s the 22-euro line the guy in Chania tapped at me.
+We said no, because a standalone excess waiver bought when you book is usually far cheaper and refunds your excess if anything happens.
+Ours had cost a fraction of his daily rate.
 Some local firms simply include full, zero-excess cover in the headline price, which is worth its weight when comparing quotes.

 Whatever you choose, protect yourself at handover.
-Photograph the car from every angle, film a slow walk-around, and make sure every existing scratch is written on the rental agreement before you drive off.
+Photograph the car from every angle, film a slow walk-around, and make sure every existing scratch, that bumper included, is written on the rental agreement before you drive off.
 That five-minute habit is your best defence against a surprise charge at drop-off.
+So who should you actually book that cover through, the local firm or the big name?
+It’s closer than you’d think.

 Small local company or big international brand?